319th Field Artillery Regiment: Panama

-In December 1989, 3-319 AFAR along with fire support personnel from 1-319 AFAR and 2-319 AFAR participated in Operation Just Case, gaining Armed Forces Expedition credit with arrowhead for participating in the airborne assault.
+In December 1989, 3-319 AFAR along with fire support personnel from 1-319 AFAR and 2-319 AFAR participated in Operation Just Cause, gaining Armed Forces Expedition credit with arrowhead for participating in the airborne assault.

 Gulf War

 The 82nd Airborne Division Artillery, consisting of Headquarters and Headquarters Battery, 1-319 AFAR, 2-319 AFAR and 3-319 AFAR deployed to Saudi Arabia in August 1990 for Operations Desert Shield and Desert Storm, participating in the Defense of Saudi Arabia, the *Liberation and Defense of Kuwait and Cease-Fire campaigns.

 Following the March 1991 cease fire, Battery D, 319 AFAR deployed with the 3d Battalion (Airborne), 325th Infantry to Turkey and northern Iraq for Operation Provide Comfort.

 Kosovo

 Batteries from both 1-319 AFAR and 3-319 AFAR participated in peace-keeping operations in Kosovo in 1999.

 Global War on Terror

 Since the 9-11 terror attacks, 1-319 AFAR has deployed to Afghanistan twice (Operation Enduring Freedom II and Operation Freedom's Sentinel 2019) and to Iraq four times (Operation Iraqi Freedom I, 2006-2007, 2008-2009, and Operation Inherent Resolve 2015).

 The 2-319 AFAR has deployed to Iraq three times, in addition to sending batteries on short notice deployments with infantry battalion task forces on several occasions.

 The 3-319 AFAR has deployed to three times to Afghanistan (Operation Enduring Freedom III, 2005-2006, and 2012) and twice to Iraq (Operation Iraqi Freedom 2007-2008 and 2009-2010), with fire support personnel making an additional deployment to Iraq with 1st Brigade, 2-504 PIR, 3-504 PIR and 2-505 PIR in 2004 for Operation Iraqi Freedom I.

 Battery D, 319 AFAR participated in Operation Iraqi Freedom I and Operation Enduring Freedom VI.

 The 4-319 AFAR has made three combat deployments to Afghanistan.